sedgett/aldl160-arduino/README.md

 HISTORY
 -------
 I have a 1990 GMC with a 5V 160 baud ALDL diagnostics port.
-After receive a "service engine" light I set out the path of building a USB cable and using WinALDL (https://winaldl.joby.se/) to diagnose what was goin on.
+After receiving a "service engine" light I set out the path of building a USB cable and using WinALDL (https://winaldl.joby.se/) to diagnose what was going on.
 (Code 32, EGR, had to replace a solenoid).
-After exploring the data in WinALDL I realized RPM and speed was reported by the ECM.
-I have a bunch of Arduino and ESP32s around and several 1602 and OLED displays....
-I figured I must be able to connect a ucontroller to that data pin and extract that data on a display in near real-time.
+After exploring the data in WinALDL I realized RPM and speed was reported by the ECM and I thought that would be useful display.
+I have a bunch of Arduinos and ESP32s kicking around and several 1602 and OLED displays....
+I figured I must be able to connect a ucontroller to the data pin and extract that data on a display in near real-time.

 ACKNOWLEDGEMENTS
 ----------------